 The Qt project has a number of library modules that comprise the UI framework.
 The Nucleus Add-on for the Qt framework supports many of these modules including the Core module and the GUI module.
 The Qt Core module forms the foundation of all Qt-based applications with core non-graphical classes used by other modules.
 It provides key functions such as file IO, event and object handling, multi-threading and concurrency, plugins, settings management and inter-object communications.

 Qt GUI Module

 The Qt GUI module contains the functionality needed to develop advanced graphical user interface applications.
 The Qt application framework uses the native graphics API of each supported platform, taking full advantage of system resources.
-The module provides key functions such as a complete set of customizable widgets, 2D graphics canvas and OpenGL® integration, a powerful font and layout engine, style engine and widget stylesheets, anti-aliasing, vector deformation, SVG support, advanced graphics effects and support for ARGB top-level widgets.
+The module provides key functions such as a complete set of customizable widgets, 2D graphics canvas and OpenGL® integration, a powerful font and layout engine, style engine and widget stylesheets, and anti-aliasing.
 These functions help developers build user interfaces in less lines of code with a rich set of building blocks that provide complete control over the look and feel of UI applications.

 Host Based UI Development and Simulation